MEMBERSHIP POLICIES AND PROCEDURES

 - Minor Emergency Action Plan: Minor emergencies include: sprains, bruises, deep cuts and scrapes, etc.

-- Contact the Sailing Director and/or Practice Patent (by radio or cell phone) to come get the camper and bring him/her to the office if possible
+- Contact the Sailing Director and/or Practice Parent (by radio or cell phone) to come get the camper and bring him/her to the office if possible

 - Follow appropriate first aid procedures.
-If injury needs immediate attention, but is not a major emergency requiring an ambulance, call on-call physician, Dr. DeWitt at (512) 363-9111
+If injury needs immediate attention, but is not a major emergency requiring an ambulance, call our on-call physician whom we have determined for the year.

 - Call parents if not already on site.
 If unable to contact parents, call emergency contact.
 Let them know that the child needs minor medical attention